ToposInstitute/CatColab/dev-docs/README.md

 - LaTeX, preferably the _full_ [TeXLive distribution](https://tug.org/texlive/)

-- `forester`, which you can install using `opam install forester`.
-Alternatively, you can just run `./forester` from the `dev-docs` repo, which will grab a binary release of forester based on your operating system (macos arm/intel and linux intel are the current operating systems/architectures supported).

-Once you have ensured that these programs are installed and in your `PATH`, simply run `forester build`.
-To view the forest, you can open `output/index.xml` in your favorite browser: for Firefox, you may need to set `security.fileuri.strict_origin_policy` to `false` in `about:config`.
-Alternatively, you can serve the `output` directory from a local webserver to avoid this.
+To build the forest, then simply run `./forester build`.
+To view the forest, run `./serve.sh` and go to `http://localhost:8080/index.xml` in your web browser.
+Note that you will need python installed for `./serve.sh` to work properly.

 If you have `inotifywait` installed, you can run `./watch.sh` to watch for changes to the `trees` directory and rebuild accordingly.